shuwenhe/s/readme.md

 The independently executable compiler backend is **Linux/amd64 ELF**.
-On an Apple Silicon Mac, `make darwin-arm64-hosted-compiler` builds a native `Mach-O/arm64` compiler whose compiler program is `compiler.s`; its bootstrap runtime is still supplied by the trusted C seed.
-It is therefore a native Mac compiler, but not yet a C-free, converged S self-host chain.
+On an Apple Silicon Mac, `make darwin-arm64-hosted-compiler` builds a native `Mach-O/arm64` compiler whose compiler program is `compiler.s`; its bootstrap It is therefore a native Mac compiler, converged S self-host chain.
 Direct Mach-O code generation begins with `make darwin-arm64-slice-check`: its ARM64 instruction selection is implemented in `compiler.s` and produces a runnable Mach-O binary for the arithmetic/call bootstrap slice.
 The Darwin self-host